ruw321/PennLobby/README.md

 8. After cloning the project from the GitHub repo, run `npm install` in both `client` and `api` directories;
 9. Run `npm start` in the `client` directory, then open `localhost:3000` in browser to see frontend;
 10. Run `npm start` in the `api` directory, then open `localhost:8080` in browser to see backend;
-11. Test the APIs using `curl` commands or Postman; make sense of the data format by checking out the Mongo Atlas console.
+11. Test the APIs using `curl` commands or Postman; make sense of the data format by checking out the Mongo Atlas console;
+12. Resolve ESLint errors during development (both frontend and backend); make sure to pass TravisCI check when committing changes to repo and merging into branches.

 ### 5. Links